Albro3459/ClipboardHistory/README.md

 ### A summary of why I built this app and what I've learned:
 * <details open>
-  <summary>Summary:</summary>
+  <summary></summary>

-  As a lifelong Mac user, I never quite realized the benefits of a clipboard manager.
+  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;As a lifelong Mac user, I never quite realized the benefits of a clipboard manager.
 That was until my summer internship in 2023, where I heavily used a Windows computer during development and grew to love the built in clipboard manager (WinKey + V).
 When I transitioned back to my Mac after the summer, I quickly realized my dependence on a clipboard manager and began searching for alternatives on Mac.
 I researched a few options, but they weren't exactly what I was looking for.
-I began to plan to build my own, but I lacked any experience with Mac software development.
+I began to plan to build my own, but I lacked any experience with Mac software development.</p>

-  After starting with a Bash script and a Python UI that was enough for copying text, I realized that I wanted to include screenshots, files, and keyboard shortcuts to fully implement a product.
+  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;After starting with a Bash script and a Python UI that was enough for copying text, I realized that I wanted to include screenshots, files, and keyboard shortcuts to fully implement a product.
 My research led me to Swift, where I could access Apple's APIs and integrate my desired features.
 I spent my time during the summer, when I wasn't working at my internship, learning Swift and developing a prototype.
 I asked my friends for ideas about features and designs and eventually it all came together (not without a lot of mistakes).
 I eventually presented to my class a few weeks ago to get my first few users.

-  This experience taught me so much about MacOS, Swift, state, and application development, as well as showing me how much I have yet to learn.
+  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This experience taught me so much about MacOS, Swift, state, and application development, as well as showing me how much I have yet to learn.
 I was never formally taught best practices for how to manage state and implement views, so I am well aware of my spaghetti code.
 However, this led to me developing my intuition and problem solving abilities, when it comes to debugging, which I believe is incredibly important as an engineer.
   </details>

 ---